pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.18
 - Bug correction on procedures maps display
+- Added NEXRAD in map NAV page menu
+- Added a config file
+- Added weather radar as an option in the config file.
+See note.
 ## V 1.0.17
 - Added initialization screen with software version
 - Bug correction: freeze or CTDs when using a POI into the flight plan